RamanSambharia/Python-Assignment/README.md

 ### 🧠 What This Project Does

-- **Matches training functions** to their best-fitting ideal functions using least squares minimization.
+- Matches each training function to its best-fitting ideal function using least squares.
-- **Checks test function values** to see if they fit any of the 4 matched ideal functions.
+- For each test point, checks if it can be matched to any of the 4 selected ideal functions based on a deviation threshold.
-- **Stores all data and results** in a local SQLite database (`results.db`).
+- Saves all data, matches, and results to a SQLite database (`results.db`).
-- **Generates visualizations** for:
+- Generates interactive plots using Bokeh:
-  - Training vs. matched ideal functions
+  - Training vs. Ideal functions
-  - Test values and their deviation thresholds
+  - Test matches with deviation overlays

 ---